Dissidia Final Fantasy: Gameplay

 Character movement is fully functional within the three-dimensional field map.
-Characters are able to perform special maneuvers using the environment by pressing the Triangle button.
+Characters are able to perform special maneuvers using the environment.
 Traps with a variety of ill effects can be found throughout the arena.
 Characters' equipment can be customized, and they can gain EXP and gil from battles.

-Similar to many fighting games, the aim is for the player to reduce their opponent's HP to zero.
+The aim is for the player to reduce their opponent's HP to zero.
 A character's offensive (and, to a lesser extent, defensive) power is shown in numerical form called BRV or "Bravery Points".
 Both characters start out with a set amount of BRV, and each must reduce their health to 0 by attacking them with a HP attack.
 Players can steal BRV from their opponent by attacking them with the basic "BRV attack" to add it to their own total and gain the upper hand.
 Players can then use the "HP attack" to cause direct damage to their opponent; HP damage is equal to the player's current amount of Bravery.
 However, once an HP attack is used, the character's own BRV is reduced to 0 and then slowly recovers to its starting amount.
-A character whose BRV total has been depleted (past 0 BRV and into the negatives) is forced into "Break mode", where, aside from not being able to cause HP and BRV damage (But being able to gain BRV), all attacks made against them cause critical damage and the opponent gets all of the BRV in the "Bravery Pool" (a number that can be seen at the bottom of the screen), massively boosting their BRV amount.
+A character whose BRV total has been depleted (past 0 BRV and into the negatives) is forced into "Break mode", where, aside from not being able to cause HP and BRV damage (but being able to gain BRV), all attacks made against them cause critical damage and the opponent gets all of the BRV in the "Bravery Pool" (a number that can be seen at the bottom of the screen), massively boosting their BRV amount.